 Everything you need to know about Google Apps security

-The number one concern about making the transition to cloud computing is security.
+The number one concern in school districts (and all organizations) about making the transition to cloud computing is security.
 And for good reason.
 With data breaches and cybercrime on the rise, IT security professionals are under increasing pressure to be perfect.
 As the second leading provider of cloud productivity applications, Google Apps security is often questioned.

 Are Google Apps Secure?

 There is a lot of concern out there about the security of Google apps.
 It is true that, if misconfigured, information stored in any cloud application is vulnerable.
-But it’s important to remember that Google’s cloud infrastructure is, in many ways, more secure and reliable than your typical office server.
+But it’s important to remember that Google’s cloud infrastructure is, in many ways, more secure and reliable than your typical on-premise office server.

 When it comes to the physical security of Google data centers, you really can’t get anything better.
 From custom-built servers to a 24×7 security team, Google’s data center security is top-notch.
 With 16 locations around the globe, Google also ensures that your data is backed up from any possible misfortunes that might hit any one data center.

 Data sent from, created in, or uploaded to Google Apps is automatically encrypted, both in transit and at rest, without the customer needing to do anything.

 For data in transit, Google uses multiple encryption levels, including HTTPS (Hypertext Transfer Protocol Secure), Perfect Forward Secrecy (PFS), 256-bit Transport Layer Security (TLS), and 2048 RSA encryption keys.
 Data at rest in G Suite services is also encrypted through HTTPS.
 Encryption at rest includes Gmail messages and attachments, Calendar events and descriptions, Drive files, metadata, and more.

 You can find a full list of G Suite services and the type of data that is encrypted here.